etacticsinc/terraform-provider-ldap/README.md

 The Terraform LDAP provider is a plugin that allows for automated management of an existing directory server and its resources.

-This provider is maintained and used internally by the Etactics development team.
+This provider is maintained and used internally by the Etactics, Inc. development team.

 ## Getting Started